bananovs/Sql-backup/readme.md

-Backup sql datebase to ftp and telegram chat (for small db)
+Backup sql database to ftp and telegram chat (for small db)

 Don't forget cron.